-Press and hold for 3 seconds when powered to test screen colouration, audible alarm and gas/BMS relay.
+Press and hold for 3 seconds during normal operation to test screen colouration, audible buzzer alarm and gas / BMS relay.
+This test only proves that the device will operate and activate connections as intended in the event of dangerous levels of gas being detected.